tinode/tinode-js/README.md

 ## Node JS compatibility

-To use tinode-sdk as a Node JS dependency, you have to polyfill network providers, for example with https://www.npmjs.com/package/ws and https://www.npmjs.com/package/xmlhttprequest (or https://www.npmjs.com/package/xhr).
+To use tinode-sdk as a Node JS dependency, you have to polyfill network providers, for example with [ws](https://www.npmjs.com/package/ws) and [xmlhttprequest](https://www.npmjs.com/package/xmlhttprequest) or [xhr](https://www.npmjs.com/package/xhr).
 ```js
   Tinode.setNetworkProviders(require('ws'), require('xmlhttprequest'));
   this.tinode  = new Tinode(...);